 Supplier Relationship Management Process

-Supplier relationship management is all about planning, tracking, structuring relationships and streamlining processes.
-This serves to deliver greater efficiency and save money while maintaining quality.
-For supplier relationship management to be successful, it must target the processes between the company and its vendors on operational, tactical and strategic levels.
+SRM is all about planning, tracking, structuring relationships and streamlining processes.
+This is all to serve to deliver greater efficiency and save money while not neglecting quality.
+For Supplier relationship management to be successful it must target the processes between the company and its vendors on operational, tactical and strategic levels.

 Segment your key suppliers into different groups, such as strategic, tactical and tail suppliers.
 Each of these supplier groups will have to be managed differently.
 Each will require a unique approach and resources.

-The first pass of your suppliers should identify which will provide more value for your company.
+The first pass of your suppliers should identify those with whom you can get more value for your company.
 These would be the strategic suppliers.
-Sometimes, these are the suppliers you spend more with, but they can also be smaller, yet critical suppliers who can help deliver innovation.
+Sometimes these are the suppliers with whom you spend more, but they can also be smaller but critical suppliers who can help deliver innovation.

-Tactical suppliers are suppliers you buy from a lot, but who have limited spending.
-These are suppliers that you have alternatives to.
-A tail supplier is any additional supplier that is not crucial to your SRM process.
+The tactical suppliers are those you buy from a lot but who have limited spending.
+These are suppliers from which you have alternative suppliers from which you can work if necessary.
+While a tail supplier is the rest of the suppliers you work with and will not be crucial as you develop your SRM process.

 Having objectives is important.
-Without objectives, effort can be wasted following dead ends.
+Without objectives, there is no lodestar to follow and much effort can be wasted following dead ends.
 However, those objectives can’t be plucked out of the blue sky.
 They must be aligned with your overall business objectives.

-Whether your objective is cost savings, innovation or saving time, you will need to determine how you set up your objectives for SRM.
-Every company will have a different business objective, because each company is different.
+Whether your objective is cost savings, innovation or saving time that will determine how you set up your objectives for SRM.
+Every company will have a different objective because each company has a different business objective.

 You can’t meet your objectives if you’re not measuring the performance of your suppliers against those objectives.
-Therefore, measure the most important supplier’s performance and see if it meets your objectives.
+Therefore, measure the most important supplier’s performance and see if it is meeting your objectives.
 This means tracking those metrics with your strategic and tactical suppliers.
 The tail suppliers are not as important.

-Tracking performance includes more than just compliance and on-time-in-full (OTIF) measurement.
-There are many processes that define value in your relationship with suppliers, including delivery, product innovation and how well they collaborate in solving customer needs.
+The performance you’ll track is more than just compliance and on-time-in-full (OTIF) measurement.
+There are many processes that define value in your relationship with suppliers, from delivery to product innovation and how well they collaborate in solving customer needs.
 Some metrics to follow include delivery performance, quality performance, service performance, corporate social responsibility performance, risk management status and innovation capabilities.

 Therefore, you want to be transparent with your suppliers.
 Let them know what your objectives are, explain your business activities and share supplier performance data with them.
 This will build trust between your company and the suppliers you use and further help align your relationships with them to your business objectives.

 Supplier feedback can often bring unexpected gains in ideas that you had not suspected possible.
-The better you collaborate with your supplier, the more likely you’ll experience improvements in supply availability, supply quality and reduce wasted resources in the supply chain.
+The better you collaborate with your supplier, the more likely you’ll experience improvements in supply availability, supply quality and a reduction in resources wasted in the supply chain.
 There could also be innovative ideas that lead to a competitive edge against competitors in the market.